Back

 6. Declare known losses

 All consumption must be recorded for accurate stock monitoring.
-With Inpulse, four categories of loss (breakage, expiry, staff meals and promotional offers) can be entered into the tool to accurately monitor stock variations.
+At Inpulsethere are four categories of loss: breakage, expiry, staff meals and promotional offers, all of which can be fed back into the tool for accurate tracking of stock variations.

-Staff meals, which are often omitted, must be declared to ascertain whether these losses are consistent with network policy, e.g., one dish per service per employee.
+Staff meals are often overlooked, and should be declared in order to ascertain whether these losses are consistent with the policy implemented by the network, e.g. one dish per service per employee.

 With comprehensive restaurant monitoring software like Inpulse, you can report losses of raw and finished products.
 It lets you see any unusual losses and get a true picture of your stock levels.